l-Avant-Seine/avantseine/wp-content/plugins/dsgnwrks-instagram-importer/readme.txt

 == Upgrade Notice ==

+= 1.4.1 =
+* Add `dsgnwrks_instagram_post_meta_pre_save` filter to allow saving meta to user-defined keys.
+Fixes [Issue 29](https://github.com/jtsternberg/DsgnWrks-Instagram-Importer/issues/29).
+* Add `alt` attribute to instagram image.
+* Fix bug where other instagram plugin's settings would redirect to our plugin setting page ([forum post](https://wordpress.org/support/topic/get-token-issue-with-other-ig-plugins/#post-9037260)).

+= 1.4.0 =
+* Fix condition markup, if condition is the first bit in the content.
+* Allow deletion of users when the key is 0. hat-tip to Pablo de la Vega: [http://dsgnwrks.pro/plugins/dsgnwrks-instagram-importer/#comment-12208](http://dsgnwrks.pro/plugins/dsgnwrks-instagram-importer/#comment-12208)
+* Fix issue w/ cached user data not being stored to transient.
+* Delete user-data transient when deleting user.
+* Cleanup wysiwyg editor instance.
+* No longer need bio, website, fullname, and profile_picture from authentication callback as we fetch in a separate request (or data is not needed).

+= 1.3.9 =
+* Fix issues where Instagram usernames with certain characters could not show the settings panel.

+= 1.3.8 =
+* Fix issues where Instagram usernames with certain characters could not import media.

+= 1.3.7 =
+* Update: fix unit tests.
+* Update: Switch to a singleton for primary plugin class. (this helps address some issues with the debug plugin)

+= 1.3.6 =
+* Bug fix: Fix "Call to undefined method DsgnWrksInstagram::get_options()" error.

+= 1.3.5 =
+* Bug fix: Fix "Call to undefined method DsgnWrksInstagram_Settings::debugsend()" error.

+= 1.3.4 =
+* Bug fix: Some checkboxes were not displaying the saved value.

+= 1.3.3 =
+* Occasionally update the stored user's data from the instagram API to keep it fresh.
+* Fix fatal error when deactivating the plugin.

+= 1.3.2 =
+* When possible, import the full-resolution non-square instagram images.

+= 1.3.1 =
+* Update importer image markup to support coming responsive images update to WordPress core.

+= 1.3.0 =
+* When possible, import the full-resolution instagram images (1080x1080).

 = 1.2.9 =
 * Bug fix: Made the auto-import feature off by default.
 Would sometimes be triggered on plugin activation.